t17711/calculator/README.md

 # Pre-work - *Name of App Here*

-*Tip Calcultoe* is a tip calculator PHP page.
+*Tip Calcultor* is a tip calculator PHP page.

 Submitted by: **Binod Timalsina**